jtclarkjr/manga-app/README.md

     Jest: for test build

-* Can find cache for downloads and saved titles on local here:
+* Can find cache for downloads and saved titles on local here (Mac OS):

     ~/Library/Application Support/manga-app/init.json